 1. What is the current situation of the FSO SAFER?

-Due to the ongoing conflict in Yemen, all production and export operations related to FSO SAFER have been suspended, but an estimated 150,000 MT (nearly 1.1 million barrels) of crude oil remain onboard.
+Due to the ongoing conflict in Yemen, all production and export operations related to FSO Safer were suspended in 2015, with an estimated 150,000 MT (around 1.1 million barrels) of crude oil remaining onboard.
 This corresponds to four times the amount spilled during the Exxon Valdez incident in 1989, even though circumstances differ greatly.

-Prior to the arrival of SMIT in May 2023, the FSO had not been inspected or maintained since 2015 and has been out of class since 2016, leading to serious concerns about its integrity.
-It is understood there is currently no oil leaking from the unit, but it is considered that the risk of an oil spill from the FSO SAFER is increasing as its structure, equipment and operating systems continue to deteriorate.
+Prior to the arrival of SMIT in May 2023, the FSO had not been inspected or maintained since 2015, and has been out of class since 2016.
+This led to serious concerns about its integrity.
+No oil was leaking from the unit, but the risk of an oil spill from the FSO Safer increased as its structure, equipment and operating systems continue to deteriorate increased.

-The main risks associated with the FSO are the possible failure of the unit due to the lack of maintenance that could result in a leak from storage tanks due to a fracture forming on the hull or as a large release due to an explosion from the build-up of flammable gases in the tanks.
+The main risks associated with the FSO are the possible structural failure of the unit following the lack of maintenance which could result in a leak from its cargo tanks due to a fracture on the hull, or as a large release due to an explosion from the build-up of flammable gases.

 The situation is particularly complex due to conflict in the region.
 Efforts to mitigate the risk were futher hampered by the Covid-19 Pandemic.

 2. What could be the extent of the environmental damage in the event of a spill?

-An oil spill from the FSO SAFER would be a major environmental disaster.
-A significant spill is likely to heavily impact the northwestern coastline of Yemen, including the Yemeni Islands in the Red Sea, and Kamaran Island in particular.
+An oil spill from the FSO Safer would be a major humanitarian and environmental disaster.
+A significant spill is likely to heavily impact the north-western coastline of Yemen, including the Yemeni Islands in the Red Sea, and Kamaran Island in particular.
 There is also a potential for oil to drift and impact neighbouring countries, including Djibouti, Eritrea and Saudi Arabia.

-The area encompasses a number of vulnerable ecosystems, including mangroves, coral reefs and bird habitats, as well as key infrastructures such as desalination plants and fishing ports.
+The area encompasses vulnerable ecosystems, including mangroves, coral reefs and bird habitats, as well as key infrastructures such as desalination plants and fishing ports.

 3. What could be the impact of an oil spill for the local populations?

-A major oil spill would be catastrophic for millions of Yemenis, who already rely on humanitarian aid to meet their basic needs.
+A major oil spill could impact many Yemeni coastal communities, who already rely on humanitarian aid to meet their basic needs.
 It would have a significant impact on the livelihoods and the health of the people relying on resources from the sea.

-4. What is IMO doing to prepare the response in case of a spill?
+4. What has IMO been doing to prepare the response in case of a spill?

-Whilst prevention efforts are the primary focus for securing FSO SAFER, adequate preparedness in the event of a spill is also essential to ensure a timely and coordinated response and mitigate the severity of impacts should there be a release.
-To this end, IMO has engaged technical experts to support its contingency planning efforts which are aimed at enhancing preparedness within the region in the event of a spill.
-This contingency planning process aims to help improve the efficiency, effectiveness and management of emergency response operations in the event of a spill from the FSO SAFER.
+Whilst prevention efforts are the primary focus for securing FSO Safer, adequate preparedness in the event of a spill is also essential to ensure a timely and coordinated response and mitigate the severity of impacts should there be a release.
+To this end, IMO has supported contingency planning aimed at enhancing preparedness at the national level in the event of a spill.
+These efforts aim to help improve the efficiency, effectiveness and management of emergency response operations in the event of a spill from the FSO Safer.

-Key areas of focus in these planning efforts include: identifying the teams that can coordinate and manage a spill response at national and local levels; assessing the current capacity to respond to a spill; clarifying equipment and resource requirements; as well as identifying training needs for the relevant actors.
-More funding will be required for the capacity-building work.
+Key areas of focus of the planning efforts have included: identifying technical experts to assist in coordinating and managing a spill response at national and local levels; assessing the current capacity to respond to a spill; identifying equipment and resource requirements; and supporting the process for procurement of the required items for deployment to various locations in Yemen.

 5. What could be the role of IMO in the event of a spill?

-IMO is able to provide technical support and advice to governments faced with a significant oil spill, if the Organization receives a formal request for assistance.
-Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres; and dispensing technical assistance through deployment of experts where possible.
+IMO is able to provide technical support to governments facing a significant oil spill, upon request.
+Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres to dispensing technical assistance through the deployment of experts.

 6. What are the current challenges in preparing for and responding to an oil spill in Yemen?

-7. What about the UN mission to assess the FSO SAFER?
+7. What is the plan for the FSO SAFER?